Go on the fishing trip of your lifetime.

 The Search For Barracuda

 Barracuda are generally not hard to spot.
 Up until the moment they attack, they are slow-moving saltwater fish, often lying motionless in ambush.
-Many of the large barracuda fish that inhabit the flats, mangroves, and surf are territorial fish and can often be seen on the same tides as the following baitfish into the shallows.
-It is not uncommon to find great barracuda size over a metre in barely a foot of water.
+Many of the large barracuda that inhabit the flats, mangroves, and surf are territorial fish and can often be seen on the same tides as they follow baitfish into the shallows.
+It is not uncommon to find barracuda over a metre in barely a foot of water.

 BEST FLIES & RODS FOR BARRACUDA